 Deloitte

 As you can imagine, this can hinder the efforts of implementing new technologies into the business.
 Especially if the organization doesn’t consider outsourcing software development.
-Yet, some hope may be hidden within data analytics as it can empower commercial insurance companies with the ability to scan thousands of profiles of potential recruits and identify most promising ones.
+Yet, some hope may be hidden within data analytics as it can empower commercial insurance companies with the ability to scan thousands of profiles of potential recruits and identify the most promising ones.

 How to Deal With the Shortage of Software Developers